outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 ## Local arguments

 To route all local traffic through the tunnel, we mainly resort to system routes.
-Specifically, we should route traffic through *wg0* except that of server's external IP.
-The key is to bypass *default* in the first place and route traffic to *wg0* first.
+Specifically, we should route traffic through *wg0* except that of *endpoint* (server B's public IP).
+The key is to bypass *default* route and route traffic to *wg0* first.

 Of all the methods mentioned below, *wg-quick* is robust to peer roaming (endpoint change) as it does not require explicit endpoint routing to be added.